 Rule 10-700 Grounding electrodes

 All parts of the grounding and bonding system can be controlled by careful design and material selection, except for the system’s actual connection to the earth.
-The quality and reliability of this connection depends on the resistance of the earth on which the building stands, on the moisture content of that earth, and on the grounding electrode or electrodes that are placed in the earth, which are all variable factors.
-For this reason, installers must determine the best possible electrode system that is consistent with the requirements of a given electrical installation.
+The quality and reliability of this depends on the resistance of the earth structure, the moisture content of that earth, and the grounding Device that is installed into the earth, which, are all variable factors.
+For this reason, installers must determine the best possible location for the installation.

 Rule 10-700(1) recognizes three kinds of grounding electrodes: